New Jersey Solar Incentives in 2023

 Although solar incentives can substantially reduce the cost of going solar, there is no such thing as free solar panels in New Jersey — or anywhere, for that matter.

-This free solar ads are a common scam used to promote solar leases that are far less beneficial than owning a solar system.
-To avoid solar scams, always get multiple quotes from vetted installers that are local to your area and take the time to research the person or company trying to sell you system.
+These free solar ads are a common scam used to promote solar leases that are far less beneficial than owning a solar system.
+To avoid solar scams, always get multiple quotes from vetted installers that are local to your area, and take the time to research the person or company trying to sell you a system.

 The bottom line